Consolidated Lithium Metals (CVE:CLM) Shares Down 20% – What’s Next?

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price traded down 20% during mid-day trading on Saturday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-228,000 shares changed hands during trading, a decline of 55% from the average session volume of 503,788 shares.
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price dropped 20% during mid-day trading on Saturday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+Approximately 228,000 shares traded hands during trading, a decline of 55% from the average daily volume of 503,788 shares.
 The stock had previously closed at C$0.03.

 Consolidated Lithium Metals Company Profile